PheWAS/PhecodeX/README.md

         color               A string value indicating the color to use in plots for each group

 ### phecodeX_R_map.csv ###
 This file includes the ICD-9 and -10 codes that define each phecodes.
-All codes are “unrolled” meaning that phecode ID_002.1 implies ID_002.
+This mapping is "flat" in that the phecodes are not "unrolled."
 The columns are as follows:

         code                  The code included in the phecode grouping (current supported code types are ICD-9-CM and ICD-10-CM) vocabulary_id         A string indicating the code type (ICD9CM or ICD10CM)